Multistep Methods for Floquet Multipliers and Subspaces: Preliminaries

-Our goal is to compute Floquet multipliers and eigenvectors, defined as the eigenpairs of the state transition matrix (STM) over one period.
-To this end, we first recall the definitions of these quantities and their key properties, which constitute the core of Floquet theory.
-The comprehensive Floquet theory can be found in \cite[Chapter~5]{Amann1990ODEFLoquet} and \cite[Chapter~2]{farkas1994periodicmotions}.
+Floquet theory provides the structure of the solutions of LTP systems \cref{equ:LTPOriginal}.
+We recall the key results of Floquet theory, and the comprehensive version can be found in \cite[Chapter~5]{Amann1990ODEFLoquet} and \cite[Chapter~2]{farkas1994periodicmotions}.

-A typical LPTV system with period $T$ is defined as \cref{equ:LPTVOriginal}.
-Let $X(t)$ denote a \emph{fundamental solution matrix}, defined by $\dot{X}(t) = G(t)X(t)$, where the initial value matrix $X(0) = X_{0}$ is any full-rank matrix.
-The associated STM from $s$ to $t$ is $\Phi(t,s) = X(t)X(s)^{-1}$.
-Note that the definition of $\Phi(t,s)$ is independent of the particular choice of $X_{0}$.
+For LTP system \cref{equ:LTPOriginal} with period $T$, let $X(t)$ denote a \emph{fundamental solution matrix}, defined by $\dot{X}(t) = G(t)X(t)$, where the initial value matrix $X(0) = X_{0}$ is any nonsingular matrix.
+Define the \emph{state transition matrix} $\Phi(t,s)$ by as the mapping from the principal fundamental solution matrix at time $s$ to that at time $t$, that

-The periodicity of the system matrix \(G(t)\) implies that the STM $\Phi(t+T,t)$ is similar to $\Phi(T,0)$ for any $t$, as expressed in \cref{equ:LSTMSimilarity}: